SalesTim/tech-hub/src/sdks/v1.0/powershell/docs/WebhooksApi.md

 $Configuration.Username = "YOUR_USERNAME"
 $Configuration.Password = "YOUR_PASSWORD"

-$HookSignatureRequest = (Initialize-HookSignatureRequest -Secret "Secret_example" -Payload "Payload_example") # HookSignatureRequest | A HookSignatureRequest object comprised of the secret and payload.
+$HookSignatureRequest = (Initialize-HookSignatureRequest -Secret "Secret_example" -Payload "TODO") # HookSignatureRequest | A HookSignatureRequest object comprised of the secret and payload.

 # Generate a signature from a secret and a webhook payload
 try {